Browse the topics below for answers to commonly asked questions.

 Students in PhD programs are expected to produce original work which makes a significant contribution to knowledge in their discipline and are typically expected to progress through their degree in 4 to 6 years.
 A student with disabilities who experiences a flare up of an existing disability may require time away from studies 1 or more times over the course of their degree and may require an extension to the degree completion timeline.
 The nature of the academic work can be a determining factor in determining eligibility for leaves or extensions.
 Extensions that prevent a student from completing lab based research essential to the degree may compromise an essential requirement.
 However, a similar extension for a student conducting historical research may be possible without compromising essential requirements of the degree.

 What is the process for identifying the essential requirements of a course, program, or activity?

 Whether something is an essential requirement is not simply an academic or administrative decision.
 This determination must be made in accordance with the legal principles identified above.

 If the instructor or other UBC employee believes an accommodation will result in the essential requirement of their course, program or activity being unmet, they should talk to the Centre.
-If discussions with the Centre do not resolve the concerns, the matter should be referred to the Registrar (for academic accommodations) or the Administrative Head of Unit (for non-academic accommodations), who will determine whether essential requirements would be compromised by providing the accommodation.
-This decision-maker must consult with all relevant parties, including the Centre, the relevant instructor or other University employee, and the Office of the University Counsel, as appropriate.
+If discussions with the Centre do not resolve the concerns, the matter should be referred to the Registrar for academic accommodations, or the Administrative Head of Unit for non-academic accommodations.
+They will determine whether essential requirements would be compromised by providing the accommodation, and must consult with all relevant parties, including the Centre, the relevant instructor or other University employee, and the Office of the University Counsel, as appropriate.